subham-tripathy/linux-commands/README.md

 # linux-commands
-- i practice linux commands put them into this repo
+Here i will be practicing linux commands and pushing the notes + code (with proof).